The ten CAN commandments

 - You shall use exactly 2 terminating resistors.

 - You shall ground your network.

 - You shall observer maximum lengths of trunk and drop lines.
-Wise man calculated it, believe.
+Wise man calculated it, believe it.

 - You shall mount a CANobserver, it will warn you on problems before the system breaks down.

 - You shall avoid closeness to electrical jamming sources.

 - You shall keep distance to high voltages.

 - You shall avoid high common mode voltages.

 - You shall buy a measuring device for the physical layer, therefore you will know how your bus is doing.